 When customers are not happy at what they're being sold, they usually switch to a rival option.
 When they can't – because too few companies offer the service they're looking for – they often club together to protest and drive a better bargain.
 And if that still doesn't work, the most entrepreneurial of them sometimes team up to create their own product.

-This ambition was on full display in February, when the NAPF presented a comprehensive update on PIP's progress.
+This ambition was on full display this week, when the NAPF presented a comprehensive update on PIP's progress.
 The audience was reminded time and again that the platform was an initiative “by pension funds, for pension funds”, designed to cater for the needs of institutions of all sizes.
-It was also told that a year had passed since the PIP reached a £260 million (€355 million; $403 million) first close on its debut fund on Valentine's Day last year – a subtle hint perhaps of the love-hate relationship between pensions and fund managers.
+It was also told that a year had passed since the PIP reached a £260 million (€355 million; $403 million) first close on its debut fund on Valentine's Day last year – a subtle hint perhaps of the love-hate relationship between pensions and fund managers, or perhaps to the ever-growing fascination they nurture for infrastructure's liability-matching magic.

 What the PIP has achieved over the last 12 months is notable.
 It has continued to collect money for its PPP Equity PIP vehicle, with about £450 million raised to date and a final close – on the fund's hard cap of £600 million – expected by the end of September.
 Importantly, the Dalmore Capital-managed fund has not struggled to spend the cash: £255 million has already been invested in operational public-private partnerships (PPP), and another £170 million is locked in for preferred bidder positions.

-The platform has also forged ahead with efforts to articulate a strategic vision.
+The platform has also forged ahead with efforts to articulate a strategic vision – something that was seen as crucial after two years of gestation that led to “interest fatigue” and “confusion” over its ambitions.
 The first step was to appoint a chief executive, with Mike Weston taking the helm in September.
-It then proceeded to work on defining the remit of its second fund – which was unveiled in February as a £250 million, rooftop solar-focused venture managed by Aviva Investors.
+It then proceeded to work on defining the remit of its second fund – which was unveiled this week as a £250 million, rooftop solar-focused venture managed by Aviva Investors.

 This latest initiative appears to make sense.
 Aviva is a pioneer at putting together portfolios of rooftop solar assets, and has done rather well at it.
 By focusing on a little-known, less competitive sub-sector of infrastructure, the fund also encapsulates PIP's vision that the asset class is at its most attractive when considered as a collection of distinctive “niches”.